 In particular, convex hyperbolic polyhedra are infinitesimally rigid relatively to their dihedral angles, while every dihedral angle preserving infinitesimal deformation of a convex Euclidean polyhedron also preserves the internal angles of the faces. \end{Thm}

-The goal of this article is to show a local rigidity result in the hyperbolic case, for closed cone-manifolds (with cone angles smaller than $2\pi$) and convex polyhedra.
-The fact that infinitesimal rigidity implies local rigidity in this setting was already proven by Hodgson and Kerckhoff in \cite{HK} and by Weiss in \cite{Weiss2}, respectively in the case where the singular locus is a link and in the case where the cone angles are smaller than $\pi$ (in both papers, the authors also prove the infinitesimal rigidity).
-Actually, the technique in section $6$ of Weiss's article is valid as long as the singular locus is a trivalent graph.
-The main difficulty encountered in this paper is that for a non-trivalent singular locus, ``splitting'' of vertices may occur, consider for instance the double of the pictured polyhedron.
-But note that the singular locus changes.
+The goal of this article is to show a local rigidity result in the hyperbolic case, for convex polyhedra and closed cone-manifolds (with cone angles smaller than $2\pi$).
+The fact that infinitesimal rigidity implies local rigidity in this setting was already proven by Hodgson and Kerckhoff in \cite{HK} and by Wei\ss{} in \cite{Weiss2}, respectively in the case where the singular locus is a link and in the case where the cone angles are smaller than $\pi$ (in both papers, the authors also prove the infinitesimal rigidity).
+Actually, the technique in Section $6$ of Wei\ss{}'s article is valid as long as the singular locus is a trivalent graph.
+The main difficulty encountered in this paper is that for a non-trivalent singular locus, ``splitting'' of vertices may occur: consider for instance the double of the polyhedron depicted in Fig.~\ref{fig1}.
+But note that the topology of the singular locus changes.

-We will show in this article how to circumvent this difficulty and prove the following parameterization theorem (compare with Theorem 4.7 of \cite{HK} and Corollary 1.3 of \cite{Weiss2}):
+We will show in this article how to circumvent this difficulty and prove a strong version of the local Stoker problem in the hyperbolic case:

-\begin{Thm} Let $\bar M$ be a closed, orientable, hyperbolic $3$-cone-manifold with singular locus $\Sigma$ and whose cone angles are smaller than $2\pi$.
-Then the space of hyperbolic $3$-cone-manifold structures with singular locus $\Sigma$ near $\bar M$ is locally parameterized by the tuple of cone angles. \end{Thm}

-The application to convex hyperbolic polyhedra is then elementary, and a strong version of the local hyperbolic case of the Stoker problem holds:

-\begin{Thm} The space of convex hyperbolic polyhedra with given combinatorial type is locally parameterized by the tuple of dihedral angles. \end{Thm}
+\begin{Thm} The space of convex hyperbolic polyhedra with given combinatorial type is locally parametrized by the tuple of dihedral angles. \end{Thm}